Skip to Main Content

 When new maps are issued, your risk may have changed as well along with your flood insurance requirements.
 If your property is mapped out of a high-risk area, your flood insurance costs will likely decrease.
 If you've been mapped into a high-risk area, you will be required to purchase flood insurance if your mortgage is through a federally regulated or insured lender.
-But you can save money with the PRP Eligibility Extension and through a process known as "grandfathering" provided by the NFIP.
-If your property was newly mapped into a high-risk flood zone after October 1, 2008, you may qualify for a PRP flood insurance policy.
+But you can save money with the Newly Mapped procedure and through a process known as grandfathering provided by the NFIP.

 If you live near a levee, your flood risk may be higher than you thought.
 Hundreds of levees across the country no longer meet federal standards for protection, so when new maps are issued, these areas will be shown as high risk.